Russia's war on Ukraine latest: Kyiv's supply line to eastern city in jeopardy | Law-Order

 Russia's war on Ukraine latest: Kyiv's supply line to eastern city in jeopardy

 Russian forces have very likely seized the centre of the fiercely contested city of Bakhmut in eastern Ukraine and are threatening a key supply route for Ukrainian forces to the west, British intelligence said.
-FIGHTING * Asked to comment on the report, a Ukrainian military command spokesman told Reuters the situation was difficult in Bakhmut and that Russian forces were concentrating all efforts to take the city but were not having "strategic success". * If confirmed, the British report suggests Ukrainian forces are under severe pressure, two days after President Volodymyr Zelenskiy said they would withdraw if at risk of encirclement.
+Ukraine’s key 0506 supply route to the west of the town is likely severely threatened." -latest update from British military intelligence

 - Country: